-BP Australia own and operate a fuel terminal located at the corner of Industrial Drive and Elizabeth Street Carrington, near Newcastle.
+BP Australia own and operate a fuel terminal located at the corner of Industrial Drive and Elizabeth Street in Carrington, near Newcastle.
 The terminal is used for the storage and handling of bulk quantities of diesel and petrol fuels.
 Due to increases in demand and mining growth in the Hunter region a need to secure supply was sought.
-The Newcastle infrastructure project allows fuels to be pumped directly from tankers at Port Hunter via a 2.5km steel pipeline to the refurbished BP terminal.
+The Newcastle infrastructure project allows fuels to be pumped directly from tankers at Port Hunter via a 2.5 kilometre steel pipeline to the refurbished BP terminal.

 A 750mm open reamer was utilised for the pre-reaming pass in conjunction with a comprehensive mud program designed to help carry out solids and help to maintain hole stability in the sand.
 The bore was surprisingly stable with returns maintained for 90% of the ream, a testament to the importance of good mud in these ground conditions.